-I felt an instant knot in my stomach, I said I’m really sorry and asked her if she’d like a hug.
-She said she’d love one and so we embraced.
-I asked her if she was alone, she told me she was with her sister – who subsequently came over and scorned her for; “making a scene in the house of God!”
+I felt an instant knot in my stomach, I said I’m really sorry and she asked me for a hug.
+I said of course and I asked her if she was alone, she told me she was with her sister – who subsequently came over and scorned her for; “making a scene in the house of God!”

-The sister did a double-take at me, also gave me a hug and affirmed that I was indeed very much like her deceased nephew.
+The sister did a double-take at me, also gave me a hug and affirmed that my mannerisms were indeed very much like her deceased nephew.